 Phil about 8 years ago

 Thanks Phil for your response.
 We have decided to skip Mali and are contemplating paying the airline to move our trip to March.
 However, we did hear if there isn't a winner by 50% the next vote would be March 18, which would ruin that idea.
-Not sure why the State Department isn't talking about that at all. over 7 years ago
+Not sure why the State Department isn't talking about that at all. about 8 years ago